kongware/ftor/README.md

 Additionally you can explore how monodial, functorial, applicative, monadic and other common structures can be useful in a strictly evaluated, impure language like Javascript.

-## Todo (readme)
+## Terminology

-- [ ] explain type system terminology
-- [ ] refinement types for monomorphic, literal and maybe constructor types
-- [ ] type variables that are bound to literal values lack of refinement types
-- [ ] limited support of subtype polymorphism (e.g. no subtype variants)
-- [ ] nominal and structural typing and why to prefer the latter
-- [ ] bounded polymorphism without the prototype system
-- [ ] typed functions and data types are enforced in most cases
-- [ ] no typed const/let declarations possible
-- [ ] literal values are always as polymorphic as possible
-- [ ] avoid establishing dependencies to the type checker
-- [ ] constructor types, tagged unions and enums
-- [ ] restrict the use of side effects with a special IO type
-- [ ] variadic functions only via rest parameter (not `arguments`)
-- [ ] built-in operators are not type safe
-- [ ] intersection/differ types
-- [ ] single tuples/records are invalid
-- [ ] homogenuous tuples/records are invalid
+### Pure functions

+When I talk about function I usually mean pure functions.
+A pure function can be replaced by its return value without modifing the behavior of the program.

+### Action

+An action is an impure function that may or may not return a value and performs side effects, i.e. mainly IO.

+### Polymorphism

+When I talk about polymorpism I usually mean parametric or bounded polymorphism and not subtyping.
+A parametric polymorphic function or data type can handle various values identically without depending on their type.
+Since ftor doesn't support bounded polymorphism, I rarely refer to this concept.

 # 1. Type systems

 ftor ships with an extended run-time type system that guides your developing and leads to improved productivity and more robust programms.
-Let's make a short detour to static type systems to get an idea why such a system is useful in the context of untyped languages.

 Please note that strictly speaking, from a type theoretical perspective, there is no such thing as a run-time type system.
-In this sense ftor is a sort of debugging tool.
+In this sense ftor is rather a debugging tool.

 ## 1.1.
-Static type system

-What role does a static type system play?

-* it offers a proof at compile time that a large class of errors cannot occur during run time
-* it comes along with certain optimization techniques, which lead to less boilerplate code and improved performance*
-* it provides an abstract and hence succinct way to express your intentions for both, other developers and the machines
-* it constraints the structure of your program to meaningful data structures and efficient algorithms working with them
-* it offers means to mitigate these constraints without losing the type guarantee (polymorphism)

-\*  e.g. automatic deriving, type erasure, optimized implementations per type

-## 1.2.
-Dynamic type system

-With Javascript's trivial dynamic type system we lose all these qualities listed above.
-We can work with any data structure we want and algorithms are inherently "generic", but in an often undesired way.
-Although this may be a blessing for trivial programs, it is a curse for more complex ones.

-Usually one maintains countless unit tests to get a sort of guarantee that a program will run as intended. ftor doesn't intend to replace unit tests, but complement them to achieve a better coding experience.

-## 1.3.
 Extended run-time type system

 I believe that a strong type system makes it a lot easier to write complex programs.
 Software designs are very clearly expressed using types, because they provide a high level of abstraction.
-When a lot of distracting and confusing details are omitted, the mental burden is lowered to comprehend the intention of the author.
-For example, when you encounter a function, it is pretty easy to cut down the space of possible code you could write to a very small number of candidates just by looking at its type signature.
+When a lot of distracting and confusing details are omitted, the mental burden is lowered to comprehend the underlying intention of the author.
 This is a big win.

-Instead of a static type checker ftor offers a plugable, run-time type system for the development stage, which extends Javascript's dynamic type system with non-trivial features.
-Since ftor is a development tool, it only maintains a minimal footprint on production systems.
-It relies heavily on proxy virtualization, that is to say functions and composite data types are replaced by their corresponding proxy objects, which handle the additional behavior.
+Instead of a static type checker ftor offers a plugable, run-time type system intended for the development stage, which extends Javascript's dynamic and weak type system with non-trivial features.
+Since ftor is intended for the development stage, it only maintains a minimal footprint on production systems.
+It relies heavily on proxy virtualization, that is to say functions and reference types are replaced by proxy objects, which provide the additional behavior.

-### 1.3.1.
+ftor orients itself torwads the ML language family.
+That is it prefers structural over nominal typing and has a strong focus on parametric polymorphism and parametricity.

+## 1.2.
 Unplugging

 To unplug the extended type system in production just set the `TYPE_CHECK` constant to `false`.
-Beyond that it is important to avoid creating unintended dependencies to ftor.
-I will add a section on this topic soon, which describes common pitalls.
+Beyond that it is important to avoid establishing unintended dependencies to ftor.
+I will add a corresponding section soon that describes common pitalls.

-### 1.3.2.
+## 1.3.
 Identity of reference types

 As ftor virtualizes functions and object types with proxies, identities change.
 If your code depends on identity, because you use a `Map` abstract data type with objects as keys for instance, you must take care of not mixing virtualized entities with their normal counterparts.

+## 1.4.
+No typing of primitive literal values

+ftor cannot type `const`/`let` bindings of promitive literal values, since Javascript's `Proxy` type only can virtualize reference types.
+Since such bindings are only occasionally used when you program in a function style, this should only lead to a negligible reduction of type safety.
+In fact, typed functions and data types are enforced in most cases.

+## 1.5.
+Subtype polymorphism

+ftor supports subtyping only superficially.
+For instance, there is no support of subtype variants for function types like co-, contra- or invariants.

+## 1.6.
+Explicit type directories

+As far as I know, Javascript prototype system isn't particularly suitable for bounded polymorphism.
+As a matter of fact ftor doesn't rely on it at all.
+However, to not make things worse, I refrain from introducing an alternative mechanism like Haskell's type classes.
+Consequently, you have to pass type dictionaries explicitly around.
+This is the drawback of not having a suitable mechanism on the language level.

+## 1.7.
+Built-in operators are not type safe

+As ftor isn't a static type checker, Javascript's built-in operators are not type safe.
+Use ftor's function counterparts instead.

+## 1.8.
+Pending design decicions

+### 1.8.1.
+Subclassing for primitive types

+It may increase the expressiveness of ftor's type system when subtypes for primitives are introduced, e.g. an `Integer` subtype of `Number`.
+This wouldn't work

+### 1.8.2.
+Restrict side effects

+It is questionable if ftor should introduce a special `IO` type that wraps side effect by interacting with the real world into a type, since there are no means to restrict the use of IO within this type.
+Quite the reverse, people can perform implicit side effects literally everywhere, even within an argument list!

+### 1.8.3.
+Refinement types

+Since ftor is a run-time type checker, it is much easier to implement refinement types.
+I still cannot assess their impact on the type system, though.

+### 1.8.4.
+Intersection types

+Have seen them at Facebook's flow manpage.
+Maybe interesting...

-### 1.3.3.
+### 1.8.5.
+Recursive types

+ftor will support the definition of recursive sum types.
+Maybe this is also possible for existing literal (product) types like `[]` and `{}`.

+## 1.9.
 Functional types

 Functions are virtualized by the `Fun` function: